Animeshz/archives-public/kotlinized-buildsrc/README.md

 Contributing
 ------------
-Feel free to open a issue or submit a pull request for any bugs/improvements.
+Feel free to open issue or submit a pull request for any bugs/improvements.